richjusbamazonrobotics-creator/Vulcan-Nexus/README.md

 ## Access

-This repo is used by the GEG1 Vulcan Field Engineering team.
+This repo is used by the GEG1 Vulcan Engineering team.
 Contact Justin Richards for access.